heana-hosp/pykota/README.md

-### Simple tutorial - Instalation Pykota with Ubuntu Server 24.04 LTS and PostgreSQL(Upgraded)
+### Simple tutorial - Installation Pykota with Ubuntu Server 24.04 LTS and PostgreSQL(Upgraded)

 #### With fresh install Ubuntu Server 24.04 LTS and upgrade all packages ... and get power of root.. let's go.